Renal vein

 The renal veins in the renal circulation, are large-calibre veins that drain blood filtered by the kidneys into the inferior vena cava.
 There is one renal vein draining each kidney.
+Each renal vein is formed by the convergence of the interlobar veins of one kidney.

 Because the inferior vena cava is on the right half of the body, the left renal vein is longer than the right one.

 Structure

 One renal vein drains each kidney.
 A renal vein is situated anterior to its corresponding accompanying renal artery.
 The renal veins empty into the inferior vena cava, entering it at nearly a 90° angle.

 Due to the right-ward displacement of the inferior vena cava from the midline, the left renal vein is some 3 times longer than the right one (~7.5 cm and ~2.5 cm, respectively).

 The renal vein divides into 4 divisions upon entering the kidney: